-3. Other Elements Entered in CurricUNET
+3. Other Elements of a COR Proposal

 a) Rationale

 Every new proposal needs a well-developed rationale.
 Whenever possible this rationale should include specific needs addressed in your discipline's program review.
 Special consideration should also be given to connecting your rationale to any relevant categories in the mission of the California Community Colleges: basic skills, career technical education (CTE), certificates & degrees, and transfer.
 This rationale will be input in the "cover" section of the course proposal within CurricUNET